Sunday, June 27, 2010

 B: Ouch: this has the honest precision of a self-inflicted paper cut.
 It’s pathetic, too, but in a good way, since ‘na licu mome piše izdaja’.
 The whole third verse – “Zadnjim snagama sad stojim tu pred tobom / Dušu razdiru mi bure nemira / Teže mi je riješit ovu bol sa sobom / Jer ti si prevaren a mene ubija” is a torturous triumph.

-A: This pushes more of my ballad buttons than anything else on offer this year, but it’s quite clearly Molitva-light.
+A: This pushes more of my ballad buttons than anything else on offer this year, but it’s quite clearly Molitva-lite.
 More modern in its approach, though, and neatly self-contained, which I appreciate.

 V: The new one’s an effective anchor for Neda and Pamela, who tend to let their excitement run away with them at times, but in harmony they sound great.
 Pity about the croaky bit.
-Very pretty performance, and there’s another modern touch in the choreography.
+A very pretty performance, and there’s another modern touch in the choreography.

 33 Georgia

-A: Far more attractive a prospect than Peace Will Come, precisely because it’s not being layered on with a trowel.
+A: This is far more attractive a prospect than Peace Will Come, precisely because it’s not being layered on with a trowel.
 Despite the standard approach, there’s a welcome contemporary edge to this that sets it apart from all of the other anthems being rolled out in Oslo.

 V: Waaaaaagh, not the Eurovision wink!
-Engrossing piece of theatre otherwise, with sparkling vocals from one and all.
+This is an engrossing piece of theatre otherwise, with sparkling vocals from one and all.

 34 Turkey

-B: This is pretty clever in the sense that you can interpret it just about any way you want, and in that sense it’s a perfect Song for Europe.
+B: Quite clever in the sense that you can interpret it just about any way you want, making it a perfect Song for Europe.
 Or at least Western Europe, when you consider who the majority of countries were who didn’t give it any points.

 35 Spain

-A: Another of the year’s many entries that transport us, unblinking and unbidden, to a bygone era.
-It’s rather good in its way, but with limited appeal both generally and in itself: beyond the first minute or so there’s little to hold the attention bar the way the vocals spiral out of control.
+A: This is another of the year’s many entries that transport us, unblinking and unbidden, to a bygone era.
+It’s rather good in its way, but with limited appeal both generally and in itself: beyond the first minute or so, there’s little to hold the attention bar the way the vocals spiral out of control.

-V: Which indeed they do, both times, although Daniel Diges is a consummate professional throughout The Incident.
+V: Which indeed they do, both times, although Daniel is a consummate professional throughout The Incident.
 Indeed, no one even seems to notice there’s a dude in a beanie on stage with them.
-Makes the sudden appearance of the backing vocalist all the more exciting, especially during take two.
+It makes the sudden appearance of the backing vocalist all the more exciting, especially during take two.

 36 Norway